 The 90% Rule

-Anything that is highly restrictive tends to have a high fail rate.
+Any eating program that is highly restrictive tends to have a high failure rate.
 I don’t want you to fail.
 So I am going to introduce something that I call The 90% Rule.

 Here’s How it Works